Report: Sue Bird re-signs with Storm for 18th season in WNBA

 Seattle lost nine-year veteran forward Alysha Clark, an unrestricted free agent, who is signing with the Washington Mystics.

-The WNBA free-agency market opened on Jan.
+The WNBA free-agency market opened Jan.
 15, but teams are not officially allowed to sign players until Monday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.